Completing St. Luc School

 A library and computer lab to support students preparing for secondary school

-A teacher dormitory to house educators recruited from other regions of Haiti
+A teacher dormitory to house trained educators recruited from other regions of Haiti

 Exterior improvements, including gathering areas, play spaces, and safe, functional school grounds